 Have some Questions?

-Physiotherapists can work with women to help them prepare their bodies for pregnancy including ensuring the body is aligned and ready to carry a baby.
+Physiotherapists can work with women to help them prepare their bodies for pregnancy which includes ensuring the body is aligned and ready to carry a baby.
 Antenatal fitness programme includes breathing techniques, postures and back care, stretches, relaxation techniques and position during labour.
-Antenatal exercises should be done only after the Gynecologist’s consent and under the supervision of an expert.
+Antenatal exercises should be done only after a gynecologist’s consent and under the supervision of an expert.

-You should have 4 to 5 ultrasound scans or more during your pregnancy as suggested by your Gynecologist, which are usually performed at different trimesters.
-An early pregnancy scan will be done at 6-10 weeks of pregnancy.
-Nuchal Scan (NT scan) done at 11 to 13th week of pregnancy.
-Anomaly scan at 20-24 weeks of pregnancy and Growth scan between 32-34 weeks of pregnancy.
+You should have 4 to 5 ultrasound scans or more during your pregnancy as suggested by your gynecologist, which are usually performed across trimesters.
+An early pregnancy scan will be done between 6-10 weeks of pregnancy.
+Nuchal Scan (NT scan) isdone between 11 to 13th week of pregnancy, Anomaly scan between 20-24 weeks of pregnancy and Growth scan between 32-34 weeks of pregnancy.

-These scans are important as they assess the risk of the baby being affected by certain chromosomal abnormalities, e.g.
+These scans are important as they assess the risk of the baby being affected by certain chromosomal abnormalities, For example:.

 - To check on the physical development of the baby.